-COC must verify all information provided by the family (see Chapter 7).
-Based on verified information, COC must make a final determination of eligibility (see Chapter 3) and must confirm that the family qualified for any special admission, targeted funding admission, or selection preference that affected the order in which the family was selected from the waiting list.
+The PHA must verify all information provided by the family (see Chapter 7).
+Based on verified information, the PHA must make a final determination of eligibility (see Chapter 3) and must confirm that the family qualified for any special admission, targeted funding admission, or selection preference that affected the order in which the family was selected from the waiting list.

-If COC determines that the family is ineligible, COC will send written notification of the ineligibility determination within 10 business days of the determination.
-The notice will specify the reasons for ineligibility and will inform the family of its right to request an informal review (Chapter 16).
+If the PHACOC -determines that the family is ineligible, the PHACOC -will provide send written notification of the ineligibility determination within 10 business days of the determination.
+The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal review (Chapter 16).

-If a family fails to qualify for any criteria that affected the order in which it was selected from the waiting list (e.g. claimed preference, extremely low-income), the family will be returned to its proper position on the waiting list.
-COC will notify the family in writing that it has been returned to the waiting list and will specify the reasons for it.
+If a family fails to qualify for any criteria that affected the order in which it was selected from the waiting list (e.g. targeted funding, extremely low-income), the family will be returned to its original position on the waiting list.
+The PHACOC will notify the family in writing that it has been returned to the waiting list, and will specify the reasons for it.

-If COC determines that the family is eligible to receive assistance, COC will invite the family to attend a briefing in accordance with the policies in Chapter 5.
+If the PHACOC determines that the family is eligible to receive assistance, the PHA will invite the family to attend a briefing in accordance with the policies in Chapter 5.